the01Programmer/TicketToRide/README.md

 3. Added background rectangle for choice box

+change log 23 - Ryder - Apirl 12
-change log 23 - Martina - April 12
+1. added the main_menu.py file. this file functions as the main menu for the program and will open subproseses which run main.py or tutorial_main.py if they are selected. change log 23 - Martina - April 12
 1. edited the show_hints function so it creates a window to display all hints instead of in messagelog (utility.py)